XiangxiongFeng/p8105_hw2_XiangxiongFeng/HW2.md

     ## Caused by warning:
     ## ! 强制改变过程中产生了NA

-There are 483 obs and 6 variables in this data set.
-During the import process, the value of variables: sex and apoe4 are converted to non-numberic value.
+There are 483 obs and 6 variables in the resulting data set.
+During the import process, the value of variables: sex and apoe4 are converted to non-numerical value.
 There are 97 obs develop MCI.
 The average current age is 65.6113402, average age at onset is 70.2628866.
 0.2985782 of women in the study are APOE4 carriers.